katiacracco/ProjectSM4ML/README.md

 Digit Classification with Kernel Perceptron - Author: Katia Cracco

-Project developed for Statistical Methods for Machine Learning Course
+Project developed for the Statistical Methods for Machine Learning Course in Università degli Studi di Milano

 preprocessing.py: this file pre-processes the dataset present in the dataset folder (zipped) by generating the files present in the input folder (zipped);